garrandall/popular-music-data/tracks/breathe-blu-cantrell-sean-paul.md

 You say you love, say you love me
-But you’re never there for me, yeah, mmm...hmm...
+But you’re never there for me, yeah, mmm...hm...
 You’ll be crying, slowly dying
 When I decide to leave, oh, oh